gthubornottogethub/urlshortt/README.md

 The key tool that made this project possible is [nanoid](https://www.npmjs.com/package/nanoid).
 When the user enter their url, say a terribly long link from an arab news website, nanoid generates what is called a "slug".
 A link combining the app's own domain with that slug is displayed to the user as an output, when it's clicked, it redirects to the intended page.

+# How to Run

+Just run the console, navigate to the directory and run:
+> npm run dev